ray-project/ray/doc/source/serve/deployment-graph/deployment_graph_intro.md

 The next two sections will discuss how to construct and connect these nodes to form deployment graphs.

+## Implicit Composition: Cross-Deployment Calls

+You can connect your models together in an implicit deployment graph by calling deployment methods from within other deployments.
+This lets you divide your application's steps (such as preprocessing, model inference, and post-processing) into independent deployments that can be independently scaled and configured.
+You can route requests to a single "driver" deployment that can partially process and/or forward the requests to other deployments by calling those deployments' methods.

-## ClassNodes
+### ClassNodes

-You can create class nodes by binding class deployments to their constructor's arguments.
+The basic building block for implicit graphs is the `ClassNode`.
+You can create `ClassNodes` by binding class deployments to their constructor's arguments.
 For example:

 ```{literalinclude} ../doc_code/deployment_graph_intro/class_nodes.py
 :start-after: __echo_class_start__